pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-singletons.md

 The global instance can be accessed using the static `Instance` property.
 In components derived from `UxrSingleton<T>`, this will ensure that a singleton is present in the scene.
 If no singleton was pre-instantiated in the scene, a new singleton will be added and registered as the global singleton of that type.

 The system will follow three steps:
-1. It will check for a singleton component in the scene.
+1. It will look for a singleton component in the scene.
 If not found, it will try with step 2.
 2. It will attempt to load a prefab with the same name from any '/Singletons' folder within the designated '/Resources' Unity folder.
 3. If no prefab was found, a new GameObject with the singleton component will be added to the scene.